 Get to know our program

-Camp Discovery was founded in 2004 and has since become an integral part of the D-Camps program.
-After almost a decade at its original site, Camp Discovery moved to Easter Seals Camp Woodeden on the western outskirts of London, Ontario.
+Camp Discovery was founded in 2003 and has since become an integral part of the D-Camps program.
+After almost a decade at Stevenson Children's Camp, Camp Discovery moved to Easter Seals Camp Woodeden on the western outskirts of London, Ontario.

 We recognize that our work takes place on traditional Indigenous territories across Canada.
 We also wish to acknowledge that Camp Discovery, hosted at Camp Woodeden, is located on the traditional Indigenous territory of the Attawandaran (Neutral), Haudenosaunee, Lunaapeewak , and Anishinaabe people.
 Today, London, Ontario, is still home to many Indigenous people, and we are grateful to have the opportunity to meet and work on this territory.
 We wish to express gratitude for the resources on this land we are using, and honour all the First Nation, Métis, and Inuit people who have been living on the land since time immemorial.

 Diabetes Canada knows that land acknowledgement is only a first step in the essential act of reconciliation and relationship building with Indigenous peoples.

 Campers & Staff

 Camp Discovery accommodates approximately 70 campers each session, ages 7 to 12.

 Campers must be dropped off and picked up at Camp Discovery by their families.